Last updated on July 7th, 2026

 One of the best cafes in Barcelona to visit for a local breakfast experience with great coffee, in the heart of one of my favorite neighborhoods to explore in this beautiful city.

-PS: Make sure to check their opening hours for the day you plan to visit as they differ from day to day.
+PS: Make sure to check their opening hours for the day you plan to visit, as they differ from day to day.

 Slowmov: Modern and cute coffee roastery

-Another great coffee shop in the lively Gracia neighborhood is SlowMov, a modern roastery with a minimalist design slightly reminiscent of a Scandinavian coffee shop.
+Another great coffee shop in the lively Gracia neighborhood is SlowMov, a modern roastery with a minimalist design, slightly reminiscent of a Scandinavian coffee shop.

 Here you can find plenty of seating space, delicious and perfectly prepared flat whites, some food options ranging from sandwiches to little yogurt cups to banana bread, and an incredibly friendly atmosphere provided by their passionate baristas and the sense of community you feel from regular customers coming in to chat.

 Similar to Nomad, I noticed that some of the other coffee shops in Barcelona that I particularly liked were using Slowmov beans, which is always a great sign!
-So make sure to grab yourself a bag of beans as a souvenir from one of the best coffee shops in Barcelona.

-Departure coffee: Hidden coffee shop in El Raval
+Departure Coffee: Hidden coffee shop in El Raval

 Hidden in an alley in El Raval, Departure Coffee is a great spot to visit while exploring this vibrant area of Barcelona.

-I particularly loved the flavor of their cafe con leche, and it was then that I noticed that they use SlowMov beans.
+I particularly loved the flavor of their café con leche, and it was then that I noticed that they use SlowMov beans.
 I love it when I find a pattern!

 Lodetto: Design-focused snug coffee shop

-Only a couple of steps away from Departure Coffee you will find the vibrant Lodetto.
+Only a couple of steps away from Departure Coffee, you will find the vibrant Lodetto.

-Having Departure Coffee so close to Lodetto, makes them look like a lumberjack friend next to a Barbie girl, the vibes are opposite to each other, but the coffee remains great in both.
+Having Departure Coffee so close to Lodetto makes them look like a lumberjack friend next to a Barbie girl; the vibes are opposite to each other, but the coffee remains great in both.

 Lodetto branding is bright, happy, and memorable, a colorful oasis in this grungier part of town with caricaturesque drawings in bright pink and red.

-The space is snug, but there are few seating options, they offer some small bites, my favorite one being their pão de queijo, Brazilian little cheesy balls, with a tasty flat white to keep hunger at bay until Spanish dinner time.
+The space is snug, but there are few seating options.
+They offer some small bites, my favorite one being their pão de queijo, Brazilian little cheesy balls, with a tasty flat white to keep hunger at bay until Spanish dinner time.

 They use 3 Marks Coffee, which is another popular coffee spot in Barcelona.

-Dalston: Tiniest of coffee shops in el Raval
+Dalston: Tiniest of coffee shops in El Raval

 Another cute coffee shop in the Raval neighborhood is the tiny Dalston, which is almost just as wide as its entrance door.